A Day in the Life of a Psychologist

 10:30am – 11:00am

 We arrive at the office of another disability service organisation to meet with a coordinator who works with a shared customer.
-The customer is a young adult who has Down Syndrome, and he is engaging in some very challenging behaviour at home and out in the community.
+The customer is a young adult who has Down Syndrome, and he is engaging in some behaviours of concern at home and out in the community.
 The customer is also at the office, so after some initial introductions I leave Jordan to complete her assessment and I meet with the coordinator to catch up on recent developments.

 The assessment proves to be a little challenging for our customer, so we debrief and together we encourage our customer to reflect on what he found difficult and how he might have managed his feelings in a different way by using the strategies we have worked on previously.